In this article

 Setting up digital bill payments with accounts payable software is the easiest way to reduce the time it takes to process payments.
 The fewer physical checks you write and receive, the faster payments will go through.
 That way, your ledger will more accurately represent the actual money in your account, giving you the most accurate view of your business financials at any time.

-Con: Cash floats require constant GL monitoring
+Con: Cash floats require constant general ledger monitoring

 image